simmac/minimal_adb_fastboot/README.md

-Quick ADB / Fastboot installer for OS X and Linux (minimal_adb_fastboot)
+Quick ADB / Fastboot / AAPT installer for OS X and Linux (minimal_adb_fastboot)
 ====================

 Last updated: 1.3.2016 | adb version: 1.0.32 Revision eac51f2bb6a8-android
 ------------------------
-Installs the adb and fastboot binaries for OS X and Linux.
+Installs the adb, fastboot and aapt binaries for OS X and Linux.

 Do the following steps:
 - Download the zip